epoplavskis/photon-pump/README.rst

 High-Availability Scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Eventstore supports an HA-cluster deployment topology.
 In this scenario, Eventstore runs a master node and multiple slaves.
-Some operations, particularly subscriptions and projections, are handled only by the master node.
+Some operations, particularly persistent subscriptions and projections, are handled only by the master node.
 To connect to an HA-cluster and automatically find the master node, photonpump supports cluster discovery.

 The cluster discovery interrogates eventstore gossip to find the active master.
 You can provide the IP of a maching in the cluster, or a DNS name that resolves to some members of the cluster, and photonpump will discover the others.